nicolasmarie1/pcvs/docs/source/basics/getting-started.rst

 .. note::
 	As this profile uses MPI, we need to source an MPI implementation in the environment.
 Please use the method suiting your needs (spack/module/source).
-	If interested by autoloading spack-or-module-based MPI implementation, please read :doc:`/ref/profile`.
+	If interested in autoloading spack-or-module-based MPI implementation, please read :doc:`/ref/profile`.

 Now, start PCVS.
 You must provide the profile & the directory where tests are